snowplow-archive/snowplow.github.com/_posts/2015-04-15-snowplow-r64-palila-released.md

 This basic model is meant as an exemplar: it can be useful place for new Snowplow users to start modeling their data.
 In general, however, we expect data models to be pretty company-specific, reflecting the fact that:

 1. Different companies record different events across different channels
-2. Different entities over time
+2. Different companies track the state of different entities over time
 3. Different companeis have different business questions they want to ask of the data

 Palila also comes with an updated [Looker data model][github-looker], which is based on the same set of SQL queries and can be implemented and modified from the Looker UI.

 Both models make minimal assumptions about the internal business logic.
 What tables are produced and what fields available in each one of them, varies widely between companies in different sectors, and surprisingly even within the same vertical.

 <h2><a name="implementation">4.
-Implementing the Redshift data model</a></h2>
+Implementing the SQL-runner data model</a></h2>

-The basic Redshift data model comes with 2 different sets of [SQL queries][github-data-modeling-sql]:
+The basic data model comes with 2 different sets of [SQL queries][github-data-modeling-sql]:

 - In [**full** mode][github-data-modeling-sql-full], the derived tables are recalculated from scratch (i.e. using all events) each time the pipeline runs
 - In [**incremental** mode][github-data-modeling-sql-incremental], the tables are updated using only the most recent events

-These 2 modes are usually used at different stages in the implementation process.
-First, the basic model is set up in Redshift in full mode.
+These two version are usually used at different stages in the development/implementation process.
+We recommend users start with the basic model setup in full mode.
 Although it is less efficient to recompute the tables from scratch each time, it is easier to iterate the business logic and underlying SQL in the data modeling process when you recompute the data from scratch.
 We find that users typically iterate on the models very frequently to start off with, but that this frequency decreass markedly over time.

 At the point where the models become relatively stable, it then becomes sensible to migrate to the incremental model.
+This migration can be delayed until such time that the data volume gets too big to make recomputing the tables from scratch each time practical.

 This whole process is described in more detail the [setup guide][setup-guide] and in our [analytics cookbook][cookbook-modeling].

+<h2><a name="looker-implementation">5.
+Implementing the Looker data model</a></h2>

+Snowplow users who are getting started or trialling Looker may wish to use the [Looker models][lookml] as a starting point to develop their own models.

+It should be reasonably straightforward to copy the model into your LookML repository.
+(This is easiest if it can be done locally and then pushed to Git, rather than through the Looker UI.)
+Don't forget to update the connection name to reflect the name you've given to your Snowplow data connection.

-<h2><a name="sql-runner">5.
+<h2><a name="sql-runner">6.
 SQL Runner</a></h2>

 SQL-Runner is an open source app, written in Go, that makes it easy to execute SQL statements programmatically as part of the Snowplow data pipeline.